While we can't stop the ageing process, we can lessen the effect it has on our skin.

 It can also even out skin tone by reducing redness, blotchiness, and hyperpigmentation; and it reduces sebum production while still retaining skin moisture which makes it a great choice for acne-prone skin as well [13][14].

 Niacinamide is a good option for anyone whose skin may be too sensitive for stronger treatments, as skin irritation after usage is very rare [15].
-It’s also highly compatible with prescription retinoids and azelaic acid, as well as many other ingredients.
+It’s also highly compatible with clinical-strength retinoids and azelaic acid, as well as many other ingredients.

 Azelaic acid